 The HIF will continue to address the complex challenge facing humanitarian GBV and connected to innovation at scale.
 Elrha's Global Prioritisation Exercise (GPE) will identify the pressing gaps and challenging problems for innovation across different humanitarian sectors and domains.
 We will take a systems-based approach, with multiple actors and 'points of entry', based on recognition that isolated interventions are not sufficient to address root causes and complex, protracted problems.
 We will look for the 'acceleration points' at different levels where the contribution of innovation can help to collectively shift existing humanitarian agendas - road maps, calls to action, cluster priorities - forward.
-The HIF will actively and productively bring together humanitarian and innovation agendas to drive positive change for a more effective humanitarian innovation ecosystem

-Current and potential actors in the humanitarian innovation ecosystem need to understand and apply humanitarian principles and standards and take an evidence-based, ethical approach to serve the sector well.
+INNOVATION ECOSYSTEM CHANGE Current and potential actors in the humanitarian innovation ecosystem need to understand and apply humanitarian principles and standards and take an evidence-based, ethical approach to serve the sector well.